MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 >This feature is supported only for *General Purpose storage accounts* as General Purpose accounts support Azure blobs and queues.
 This feature is not available for Blob Storage accounts.

 >[Important!]
->Billing costs: If you select to use your own Azure storage, be aware that you will be incur outbound Azure storage costs and will be billed according to your migration size.
+>**Cost:** If you choose to use your own Azure storage, be aware that you will be incur outbound Azure storage costs and will be billed according to your migration size.

 ## Related topics